New York State Patient-Centered Medical Home (NYS PCMH)

 - Development of a customized curriculum, training, and delivery of skilled coaching and guidance to successfully implement workflow changes and achieve program milestones

-- Assistance with NYS PCMH Annual Reporting Requirements to renew your 2014 PCMH status to meet 2017 PCMH recognition
+- Assistance with NYS PCMH Annual Reporting Requirements to renew your 2014 PCMH status to meet 2017 PCMH recognition (if applicable)

 NYeC will support practices in Western New York, Westchester, Rockland, New York City, and Long Island.